jeroennoten/Laravel-AdminLTE/docs/sections/overview/usage.md

 > [!Tip]
 > **AdminLTE v4** does not bundle **jQuery** anymore and its own Javascript plugins are driven by `data-lte-toggle="..."` attributes.
 If your application still needs jQuery (for example, for the [Select2](/sections/components/basic_forms_components#select2) or the [Datatables](/sections/components/tool_components#datatables) components), you have to load it on your own through the `plugins` configuration or your asset bundling setup.

+## Next Steps

+At this point you have a page rendering inside the **AdminLTE** layout, but the panel still shows the example menu and the default branding.
+Continue with:

+- [Basic configuration](/sections/configuration/basic_configuration), to set the title, the logo, the user menu and the urls of the panel.
+- [Menu configuration](/sections/configuration/menu), to replace the example menu with your own links.
+If your menu depends on the database or on the authenticated user, build it from the [`BuildingMenu` event](/sections/overview/events#buildingmenu) instead.
+- [Layout and styling](/sections/configuration/layout_and_styling), to choose the layout (sidebar or top navigation), the color mode and the extra classes of every layout element.
+- [Blade components](/sections/components/components_categories), the ready made cards, widgets and form controls you place inside the `content` section.
+- [Views customization](/sections/configuration/views_customization), only when the sections listed above are not enough and you need to edit the layout markup itself.